Ketheluyn/Workout-Secured/README.md

 - `Main.java`: Entry point of the application.
 - `User.java`: Represents a user with a username and password.
 - `AuthService.java`: Provides authentication logic.
+- `Goals.java`: Provides the ability for the user to set their goals for intakes.

 ## Unit Testing